JJ/granada-off/text/fruits_and_vegetables.md

 But they are not only an ornament or are there help us breathe, which in fact they do.
-They also bear many kind of fruits, drawing the attention of the person taking the promenade, by color or by abundance, mainly during the time that happens, spring or autumn, when otherwise plain trees all of a sudden appear to be something else, a promise of abundance with their branches laden with golden orbs, right there for you to watch, maybe
+They also bear many kind of fruits, drawing the attention of the person taking the promenade, by color, abundance, or presence in the floor, mainly during the time that happens, spring or autumn, when otherwise plain trees all of a sudden appear to be something else, a promise of abundance with their branches laden with golden orbs, right there for you to watch, maybe